-Laser Periodontal Therapy™ also Known as LANAP is a laser-based technique for the treatment of periodontal disease using the PerioLase Laser.
+Laser Periodontal Therapy™ is a laser-based technique for the treatment of periodontal disease using the PerioLase Laser.
 Laser Periodontal Therapy is an amazing breakthrough in the treatment of periodontal disease.
 If you have been told that you need gum surgery or you have periodontal disease, this new technology replaces cutting the gum tissue with a scalpel and does not require stitches.
 This means an easier recovery with minimal bleeding, which preserves gum tissue and reduces root exposure and sensitivity.

 The way to repair the damage from gum disease is to get rid of the infection and close up the infected pockets between the gum and teeth.
-LANAP is a minimally-invasive alternative to traditional gum surgery.
+Treatment is a minimally-invasive alternative to traditional gum surgery.
 It uses a digital dental laser – the PerioLase MVP-7, to remove harmful bacteria and diseased tissue from the gum pocket by passing a laser light between the gum and tooth.

 First, we use a local anesthetic to eliminate any possible discomfort.
 A tiny laser fiber (about the thickness of three human hairs) is inserted between the tooth and gum and the infection is cleared away by removing only the diseased tissue.